On De Giorgi's Conjecture of Nonlocal approximations for free-discontinuity problems: The symmetric gradient case: Introduction

-The assumption $p > 1$ plays a key role in tackling the first problem.
+It turned out that in our setting we can work directly on the sequence~$u_{\varepsilon}$, bypassing the modification approach of~\cite{Crismale-Scilla-Solombrino}.
+Our method relies on Fr\'echet-Kolmogorov, and thus amounts to prove equi-continuity of translations.
+This technical step is provided in the proof of Theorem~\ref{compattezza} and shares common ideas with~\cite{AlmiTasso}, where the proof of the compactness theorem of \cite{Chambolle-Crismale} was first revisited, avoiding the use of Korn and Korn-Poincar\'e inequalities.
+Once again, the lack of a symmetric gradient and the structure of~$\mathcal{F}_{\varepsilon}$, which features an extra integration over the directions~$\xi \in \R^{n}$, do not allow us to select a preferred basis to control translations, as it was the case in~\cite{AlmiTasso}.
+Nevertheless, the slicing properties of the functionals~$\mathcal{F}_{\varepsilon}$ make it possible to control the translations of the maps~$\arctan(u_{\varepsilon}(x)\cdot \xi )$ both with respect to $x$ and~$\xi$.
+Pointwise convergence out of an exceptional set $A\subseteq \Om$ is thus recovered by Fr\'echet-Kolmogorov Theorem.

+The next step in the proof of Theorem~\ref{compattezza} consists in showing that $u$ belongs to ${\rm GSBD}(\Om)$, yielding the characterization of the domain of the $\Gamma$-limit of $\mathcal{F}^{p}_{\varepsilon}$.
 Broadly speaking, the non-local nature of the approximating functional $\mathcal{F}^p_\varepsilon$ results in a limiting function space consisting of measurable vector fields that exhibit generalized bounded deformation in a weaker sense.
 To explain this phenomenon more precisely, recall that $u \in {\rm GBD}(\Omega)$ if and only if $u$ is a measurable vector field and there exists a finite Radon measure $\lambda$ on $\Omega$ such that, for every $\xi \in \mathbb{S}^{n-1}$, the generalized directional variation $\hat{\mu}_u^\xi$ of $u \cdot \xi$, as introduced in \cite[Definition 4.10]{DM2013}, satisfies:

-By a slicing argument, a similar approach to that proposed by M. Gobbino in~\cite{Gobbino} gives that a measurable vector field $ u \colon \Omega \to \mathbb{R}^n $ belongs to the domain of $ \mathcal{F}^1 $ if and only if the condition in \eqref{e:defgbd} holds in a much weaker form, namely only after averaging with respect to $ \xi $,
+By a slicing argument, a similar approach to that proposed by M. Gobbino in~\cite{Gobbino} gives that the limit field $u \in L^{0} (\Om; \R^{n})$ satisfies condition~\eqref{e:defgbd} in an averaged form with respect to $\xi$, namely,